pieter-degroote/UltimateKEYS-testing/sw-variant-autohotkey/README.md

     SendMode "Event"  ; allows chaining of customized key combinations

-## 2. Append the following code to the regular scripts
+## 2. Append the following code to the script

-Add the following code to the end of the regular scripts&nbsp;:
+Add the following code to the end of the regular script&nbsp;:

 **AutoHotkey v1.1&nbsp;:**